zachstultz/komga-cover-extractor/README.md

 ![Screen Shot 2021-11-06 at 11 46 38 AM](https://user-images.githubusercontent.com/8385256/140617357-245cb8e1-0622-45f3-be0b-291dfadcf8a7.png)

 ## Usage
+1. Clone or download repository.
+2. Run ```pip3 install -r requirements.txt```
-Add desired paths that you want scanned into the string array at the top of komga-cover-extractor.py Run komga-cover-extractor.py
+3. Add desired paths that you want scanned into the string array at the top of komga-cover-extractor.py
+4. Run komga-cover-extractor.py ```python3 komga-cover-extractor.py```

 ## Contact
 Discord: HCAZ#0665